eyiteus/hrm_reconstruction/README.md

 We targeted the paper’s Sudoku benchmark, where HRM reports about **99.10% token accuracy at M = 8**.
 Sudoku was chosen because it is deterministic, structured, and strongly highlights HRM’s reasoning advantage over standard baselines.

+There were also a few open questions and unjustified claims we wanted to address.
+In particular, we wanted to empirically show the local fixed-point contraction (an assumption barely justified in the paper), and determine if model size can be increased after training (implied by the architecture but not mentioned in the paper).

 ## GitHub Contents

 ```text